 Day 2: Excursion to first capital; Sonargaon Cruise on Meghna River & primitive life of rural Char Village

 Sonargaon was the country's first capital, about 30km southeastern direction beside the Dhaka Chittagong highway.
-The 'Golden City' was also an important river port and the trading center for the world-famous muslin cloth in its prime time.
-The remains of many mosques, tombs, stupas and a bridge in Panam Nagar, the Shiv Mandir (Hindu temple) and the well-maintained Folk-Art Museum are well worth visiting.
-Lunch will be served at a local restaurant in the Sonargaon area and continue drive to Buiddyer Bazar.
-Here we take a country boat for a couple of hours cruise on the Meghna (One of the major rivers in Bangladesh, came from India) River.
+The 'Golden City' was also an important river port and the trading center for the world-famous muslin cloth in its primetime.
+The remains of many mosques, tombs, stupas, and a bridge in Panam Nagar, the Shiv Mandir (Hindu temple), and the well-maintained Folk-Art Museum are well worth visiting.
+Lunch will be served at a local restaurant in the Sonargaon area, and we will continue to drive to Buiddyer Bazar.
+Here we take a country boat for a couple of hours of cruise on the Meghna (one of the major rivers in Bangladesh, which came from India).
 I am sure that you will be very interested in exploring the primitive Char village life.
-Char is a temporary sandy island formed by river erosion and sedimentation.
-There are thousands of chars in Bangladesh up from the northern part to the south coast.
-This char can be disappeared by flood, high tide or any natural disaster or so.
-Lives in the char are minimal; access to medical and education is very tough, impossible in some areas.
+Char is a transient sandy island that resulted from river erosion and sedimentation.
+There are thousands of chars in Bangladesh, from the northern part to the south coast.
+This char can disappear by flood, high tide, or any natural disaster or so.
+Lives in the Char are minimal; access to medical care and education is very tough, impossible in some areas.
 Return home late in the afternoon.
-Overnight at the same hotel in Dhaka.
+Overnight at the same hotel in Dhaka

 Day 3: Exciting Old Dhaka walk, meeting people; experience life and culture